pona-la/lipu-sona/pages/tokipona/dictionary.md

 > This is a work in progress.

 This is a list of all official words in toki pona as described on the pages from 1 to 12, arranged alphabetically.
-The "parts" column lists letters corresponding to which parts of speech the word can be.
-A word can be listed more than once under different parts of speech.
+Each word is listed with different meanings depending on which parts of speech it can be used as.

 The "adjective" definition applies to both adjectives and adverbs, as the only difference between the two in toki pona is if they apply to nouns or verbs.